 - Likes and dislikes about Australia and country of origin

 - Dealing with anger, anxiety and depression

 - People and places that can help

 - Sound recordings of relaxation and visualisation exercises for use

-Permission notes and selected handouts are available in English, Arabic and Farsi.
+Permission notes and selected handouts are available in English, Arabic, Farsi and Ukrainian.

 *We recognise that in regional contexts, it may be very challenging for a school counsellor or psychologist to be available for co-facilitation of each session and that an EAL/D Teacher may have to co-facilitate the program with a non-counselling staff member.
 When this is the case, the most appropriate model to facilitate delivery and balance the risks and benefits to students, is to ensure a scheduled exchange between teachers delivering the program, and a school counsellor, school psychologist or a member of the Refugee Student Counselling Support Team (for NSW public schools) at a regular time throughout the duration of the program.
 The aim of this requirement is to ensure that students living in regional areas are still able to receive therapeutic and psychological support through collaboration between EAL/D Teachers and a counsellor or psychologist.